LeviSmith-dev/devcampProfile/README.md

 # Devcamp Portfolio

-> This is a Ruby on Rails 5 application that allows users to create thier own portfolios
+> This is a Ruby on Rails 5 application that allows users to create their own portfolios

 ### Features